MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/02-generative-ai.md

 > **Note**: If you are using the "None" fallback model, model parameters are disabled.

 1. In the **Setup** pane, expand the **Parameters** section.
-1. Review the parameter settings; then, without changing them, enter a prompt like `What can I do in New York City?` and review the response
+1. Review the parameter settings; then, without changing them, enter a prompt like `How does Machine Learning relate to AI?` and review the response
 1. Experiment by changing the parameter values and repeating the same prompt.
 You should see some differences in behavior from the model.
-For example, increasing the **Temperature** adds more randomness into the model's word selection, increasing the "creativity" of the responses (to the point that they may end up being complete gibberish!)
+For example, increasing the **Temperature** adds more randomness into the model's word selection, increasing the "creativity" of the responses (to the point that they may end up being complete gibberish!).

+    > **Tip**: You can use the **Stop generation** button in the chat pane to stop the response.

 1. When you've finished experimenting, reset the parameters to their default values and hide the **Parameters** area.

 ## Ground responses with data